DasLampe/bw.bundle.nginx/README.md

 # Bundlewrap nginx
-Install nginx on Debian, Amazon Linux or CentOs and configure vHost.
+Install nginx on Debian and configure vHost.

-__Don't use this for production!
-It's still work in progress!__
+## Use includes
+You can define includes via `default_includes` or `includes` list.
+You can either specify a file on your server or you can put the file into `data/nginx/includes/[basename]`, the file will be placed in the defined filepath.

+`default_includes` will be added to each site.
+If you want to ignore `default_includes` in one site you could use `'includes': bundlewrap.metadata.atomic([])`

 ## Options
 ```python